UtpalBhadra93/BirdEyeView/README.md

-# Graphify 3D – Bird’s Eye View of My Project
+# Graphify 3D – Bird’s Eye View of Vela

 This project uses **Graphify** and **3d-force-graph** to create an interactive 3D visualization of a complex graph structure.
-It provides a bird’s-eye view of my project, helping explore relationships, clusters, and connectivity in real time.
+It provides a bird’s-eye view of vela, helping explore relationships, clusters, and connectivity in real time.

 ## 🧠 What it does